braid-org/braidjs/readme.md

-# Braidjs: Synchronization for HTTP in Javascript
+# Braidjs: Synchronization in Javascript

 This contains a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.
-This code also goes one step further, and demonstrates adding synchronization to the *browser and server API*.

 This implementation is not yet complete, but aims to be fully-functioning and robust enough for production sites.

 Read more about braid at https://braid.news!

+## Alpha Release: "The Rock"

 ## Running the code